grant-olson/grant-olson.github.io/_drafts/magloop.md

 refer to as the **extensions**. extenders.

+The attachments were glued on with PVC primer and glue so that when I disassemble the supports the right parts stay together and the wrong parts don't get stuck.

+> **ProTip&trade;:**  **DO THIS
-The attachments were glued on with PVC primer and glue. **DO THIS OUTSIDE!** I made the mistake of doing this on our enclosed porch, and fumes still managed to pervade the entire first floor of our house.
-We had to open the windows and air it all out.
-It is highly recommended you have more ventilation.
+> OUTSIDE!** I made the mistake of doing this on our enclosed porch, and
+> fumes still managed to pervade the entire first floor of our house.
+We
+> had to open the windows and air it all out.
+It is highly recommended
+> you have more ventilation.

 ### Loops

 I will generally refer to the loops by diameter which is also the height of the PVC supports.
-These are nice round numbers where the actual size of the loop is diameter times pi.
+These are nice round numbers where the actual size of the loop is diameter times *Pi*.
 In addition there is some amount subtracted from the ideal cable length to account for the area of the loop where the capacitor sits and there isn't any wire.